Table of Contents

 • Floating rate: Bonds that offer floating rates readjust interest rates periodically, such as every six months.
 The floating rate depends on market interest rates.

 • Zero-coupon bonds: These bonds have no interest rate.
-Instead, when a bond reaches maturity, the issuer makes a single payment that’s higher than purchase price.
+Instead, the bond is sold at a discount.
+When the bond reaches maturity, the issuer makes a single payment that’s higher than purchase price (effectively paying interest).

 • Convertible bonds: Convertible bonds act like regular bonds with a coupon payment and a promise to repay the principal.
 However, they also give bondholders the option to convert their bonds into company stock according to a given ratio.